gyus-e/Tirocinio/README.md

 ## Install dependencies
 - `pip install -r requirements-lock.txt`
+Note: the dependencies are approximately 1.7GB in size.

 Some libraries tend to change quite often, so stick to `requirements-lock.txt` to get a working version.
 Only use `requirements.txt` if you know what you're doing and are prepared to change the code in case something breaks.

 ## Set HuggingFace token
 Make sure you have a working [HuggingFace token](https://huggingface.co/).
-Rename `.env.example` to `.env` and change the value of HF_TOKEN at the following line:
+Rename `.env.example` to `.env` and change the value of HF_TOKEN to your HuggingFace token at the following line:
 - ```HF_TOKEN=YOUR_HF_TOKEN```

 You can optionally set other environment variables: